Aleksandr-biochem/EpitopeScan/README.md

 - *scan* to perform MSA file analysis and generate mutation data
 - *stat* to generate brief mutation statistics from preexisting mutation data

 The following execution examples are given under the assumption of running the tools from `EpitopeScan` folder as `./EpitopeScan_tool_name.py`.
-In general, the tools should be called as `path/to/EpitopeScan_tool_name.py`.
+In general, the tool should be called as `path/to/EpitopeScan_tool_name.py`.

 <a name="sec321"></a>
 #### 3.2.1 Scan mode